A Guide to Physical Therapy for Knee Pain

-Knee pain affects approximately 25% of adults, and its prevalence has increased almost 65% over the past 20 years, accounting for nearly 4 million primary care visits annually.1
+Knee pain affects approximately 25% of adults, and its prevalence has increased by almost 65% over the past 20 years, accounting for nearly 4 million primary care visits annually.1 Physical therapy can help.

 Knee pain can affect people from all walks of life.
-The young, old, sedentary, and sports professionals all have a chance of dealing with knee pain at some point in their lifetime.
+Young, old, sedentary, and sports professionals all have a chance of dealing with knee pain at some point in their lifetime.
 Yet, it's important to note that the risk of knee pain and injury increases with age.

 Are you experiencing knee pain?
 If so, you may be considering physical therapy as a treatment option.
 Physical therapy is a great way to relieve knee pain and improve any mobility impairments with the help of a movement expert.
 In this article, we will discuss the benefits of physical therapy for knee pain and knee strain.
 Plus, what to expect from physical therapy.

 - Understanding Knee Pain and Knee Strain